oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.en.md

 **In Emmett, we provided the option to have [_inline_ projections](https://github.com/event-driven-io/emmett/blob/e8e0b3c8f9620dc42c4888f9dccbf4fd3e69d384/src/packages/emmett-mongodb/src/eventStore/projections/mongoDBInlineProjection.ts#L147) stored in the stream document, together with events.** That allows atomic updates in the same operation as events append.
 I'll expand on it in the follow-up post.

-**There's also a valid concern [raised by Robert Kawecki](https://www.reddit.com/r/node/comments/1hy5n9t/comment/m6etazv) about the maximum size of the MongoDB document.** The maximum size is 16MB, which is actually more than the raw JSON size, as BSON used in MongoDB is a binary format.
+**There's also a valid concern [raised by Robert Kawecki](https://www.reddit.com/r/node/comments/1hy5n9t/comment/m6etazv).
+The maximum size of the MongoDB document is 16MB.** This is, actually, more than the raw JSON size, as BSON used in MongoDB is a binary format.
 If we keep our streams short, that should be sufficient for most cases.
 The stream per document will need to be chunked into multiple documents.
 The proposed structure could be expanded to include chunk numbers and setting a unique index on streamName and chunk number.
 That will allow moving events to the new document once the size is reached.
 We may also need to use [snapshots](https://www.eventstore.com/blog/snapshots-in-event-sourcing).
 I'll cover this _2nd-day issue_ in the dedicated blog article.

 Lastly, from a durability perspective, past [Jepsen tests](https://jepsen.io/analyses/mongodb-4.2.6) have flagged edge cases under certain configurations and failover scenarios, indicating you’ll want to pay close attention to cluster setup and operational practices.
 None of that rules MongoDB out—it just means that if you absolutely need a strict global ordering or bulletproof multi-document consistency, a specialized event store (or a fully ACID relational system) might be a better fit.